Selebi-Phikwe & Surroundings

 Before mining commenced in the east of Botswana’s Central District, there were two places called Selebi and Phikwe.
 They straddled a large undiscovered deposit of copper and nickel.
 When this mineral wealth was discovered in the 1960s, a mining township was built in the woodland between the two places with the combined name of Selebi-Phikwe.

-The main source of employment in Selebi-Phikwe used to be the BCL Limited mine.
-It excavated and smelted mixed copper-nickel ore from several shafts in deep and opencast mines.
-Ore was transported from the shaft by rail and steam-powered locomotives for smelting.
-The locomotives were bought from the National Railways of Zimbabwe (NRZ) and South African Railways (SAR).
+The primary source of employment in Selebi-Phikwe was the BCL Limited mine.
+It excavated from deep and opencast mines, extracting and smelting mixed copper-nickel ore.
+The ore was then transported for smelting by steam-powered locomotives, purchased from the National Railways of Zimbabwe (NRZ) and South African Railways (SAR).

 Energy